Sage-Bionetworks/portalsDocs/articles/faq.md

 ## Adding Content

 #### Why do I have to be a certified user to upload content?
 User certification ensures that you understand your responsibilities for sharing data through Synapse, especially data derived from human participants.
-These responsibilities include making sure that data derived from human participants is de-identified according to [HIPAA standards](http://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html), and that all applicable privacy laws and regulations are observed.
-See the Data Use Procedure for more information.
+These responsibilities include making sure that data derived from human participants is de-identified and that all applicable privacy laws and regulations are observed.
+For example, if working in the USA, data should be de-identified according to [HIPAA standards](http://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html).
+See the Data Use Procedures for more information.

 #### How do I get certified?
 To become a certified user, you will need to pass a brief quiz that may accessed here.